microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0/New-MgEntitlementManagementAssignmentRequest.md

   - `[IsHidden <Boolean?>]`: Whether the access package is hidden from the requestor.
   - `[ModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.

+ANSWERS <IMicrosoftGraphAccessPackageAnswer[]>: Answers provided by the requestor to accessPackageQuestions asked of them at the time of request.
+  - `[AnsweredQuestion <IMicrosoftGraphAccessPackageQuestion>]`: accessPackageQuestion
+    - `[(Any) <Object>]`: This indicates any property can be added to this object.
+    - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
+    - `[IsAnswerEditable <Boolean?>]`: Specifies whether the requestor is allowed to edit answers to questions for an assignment by posting an update to accessPackageAssignmentRequest.
+    - `[IsRequired <Boolean?>]`: Whether the requestor is required to supply an answer or not.
+    - `[Localizations <IMicrosoftGraphAccessPackageLocalizedText[]>]`: The text of the question represented in a format for a specific locale.
+      - `[LanguageCode <String>]`: The language code that text is in.
+For example, 'en-us'.
+The language component follows 2-letter codes as defined in ISO 639-1, and the country component follows 2-letter codes as defined in ISO 3166-1 alpha-2.
+Required.
+      - `[Text <String>]`: The question in the specific language.
+Required.
+    - `[Sequence <Int32?>]`: Relative position of this question when displaying a list of questions to the requestor.
+    - `[Text <String>]`: The text of the question to show to the requestor.
+  - `[DisplayValue <String>]`: The localized display value shown to the requestor and approvers.

 ASSIGNMENT <IMicrosoftGraphAccessPackageAssignment>: accessPackageAssignment
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.